Leonardo.Ai Alternatives

 Migration steps

-Keep Leonardo for hosted UI use, use FLUX Playground for app-embedded generation.
+4. Keep Leonardo for hosted UI use cases (mood boards, one-offs); use FLUX Playground for the app-embedded path.

-Not for: FLUX Playground is the wrong fit for non-developers who need a hosted UI; Leonardo, Ideogram, or Krea cover those better.
+Not for: Skip FLUX Playground if you need a hosted UI, team workspace, or non-developer-friendly experience; Leonardo, Ideogram, or Krea cover those better.

 Paid plans from $10.00/mo